Travelling with Pets

 - Water and food containers must be provided and the cage or crate must be stable and clean, have a watertight base and be lined with absorbent material.
 Mesh roofs are not permitted.
 Please be aware that the transportation of animals can be refused at check-in if the container is too small or does not meet the IATA requirements.

 The airline is entitled to refuse to transport the animal in case of non-compliance.
 The airline cannot be held liable for any damages, indirect or otherwise, that may result from this refusal to transport.
+This also applies for mixed breeds.

 Information on the transportation of snub-nosed dogs and cats